The Bankrate promise

 “We may see prices rise on certain things like gas or milk, but it’s not necessarily inflation unless you see prices rising sort of across the board, across many different products and services,” says Jordan van Rijn, who teaches agricultural and applied economics at the University of Wisconsin’s Center for Financial Security.

 How inflation is measured

-The way you measure inflation depends on the gauge.
+The way inflation is measured depends on the gauge.
 For consumers, the most important price tracker tends to be the Labor Department’s consumer price index, or CPI.
-Policymakers at the Federal Reserve, however, closely follow the Personal Consumption Expenditures (PCE) index, which is out of the Department of Commerce.
-They’re broadly similar and track the same trend, though CPI tends to be higher over time.
+Policymakers at the Federal Reserve, however, have closely followed the Department of Commerce’s personal consumption expenditures (PCE) index since 2000.
+Fed officials also base their inflation goals and projections on the PCE index.

-Generally speaking, both gauges follow a wide variety of consumer products, ones that reflect typical household purchases.
-That can be anything from appliances and furniture, to food, apparel and utilities.
+Generally, both gauges track price changes on a variety of consumer products that reflect the typical basket of goods that a household buys — anything from appliances and furniture, to food, apparel and utilities.

 Data collectors create an index tracking how much a typical basket of consumer items changes in price over time.
-Then, they multiply it to get what’s called a “base period.”
-Then, they compare that index with different time periods to get what’s called the “inflation rate.”
-Quarter to quarter would provide a quarterly inflation rate; year to year would give an annual inflation rate.
+Then, they multiply it to get what’s called a base period.
+That index then helps economists compare data over different periods to get what’s called the inflation rate.
+Measuring quarter to quarter provides a quarterly inflation rate, while year to year gives an annual inflation rate.

-But some categories tend to be more volatile than others.
-Food and energy, for example, experiences sharp swings month to month.
-Sometimes, it’s best to strip that from the data, in what’s called a “core” inflation rate, which helps eliminate some of the noise.
-Over time, however, both core and headline inflation tend to follow the same path.
+Some categories tend to be more volatile than others.
+Food and energy, for example, experience sharp swings month to month.
+Sometimes, it’s best to strip those categories from the data, in what’s called a core inflation rate, which helps eliminate some of the noise.

 What causes inflation?